Araya2001/ldline/README.md

 # ldline
-A program for GNU/Linux to get, or erase, the last duplicated line of a file.
+A GNU/Linux program to get or exclude the last duplicated line of some sorted lines of a specified file.

 ## Installation